 The proposal was then taken by Jose Figueres Ferrer to the constitutional assembly, who approved it and drafted it into the constitution in 1949.
 Since then, Costa Rica has not had a military, and instead, they have had a special police force (but more on that later).

-The Benefits Of Having No Military
+The Benefits Of Costa Rica Not Having A Military

 The first and most obvious benefit is the savings.
 There are a lot of countries in the world that spend the majority of their funding on the military, and this can be costly.
 By abolishing the military, Costa Rica saved a lot of money which they could use to invest in other sectors of society.
 And that’s exactly what they did.